 Trim your wick

-A wooden wick is just as easy in maintenance as a cotton one.
+A wooden wick is just as easy to maintain as a cotton one.
 Both need to be trimmed.
 The only difference is that cotton wick can be a bit longer, 5-6 mm (keep in mind that if you leave the wick too long, it will have a bigger and stronger flame, which means shorter life of your candle – it will burn out faster).
 The wooden wick needs to be really short.
 3-4 mm will work well.

 Keep the wick clean

 You should keep the wick clean.
-It means that each time before you light up your candle again, you should remove the black residue left after the previous burn.
+It means that each time you light up your candle again, you should remove the black residue left after the previous burn.
 Most candle-oriented websites will tell you to buy a wick trimmer, but if it sounds too fancy, don’t worry: you don’t really need it.
 You can simply use your fingers to do it: turn the candle a bit to the side and grab the tip of the wick between your thumb and pointing finger.
 Give it a little bit of pressure and remove the loose top.
 Wipe your fingers with a tissue or wash them with soap.

 Extra tip: you can use old nail clippers to trim the wick.
 It’s super easy and works just fine.
 You can also watch a short video here: